Muslim Schooling on Gold Coast

 I’m working on gathering Christians interested in a more welcoming conversation with the Muslim community on the Gold Coast, picking up on the “Coexist” focus of the Project Abraham community formed back in 2005.
 Let me know if you’d like to be involved or kept informed.

-3 Responses to “Muslim Schooling on Gold Coast”
+3 Replies to “Muslim Schooling on Gold Coast”

 I would have thought it would be a wonderful opportunity for mission right on their doorstep.